- Camping weekends

 opening of the pro-shops)

 New Rules are at play, so do your part to keep everyone safe.
 Stay 6 feet - 2 meters apart.
 How far is that?
 The span of an eagle's wing, or the average length of a panther.
 By the way, you should stay more than 2 meters from your nearest Panther, or you may be on the menu!

-- Check out the President's May 2020 message!
-As always, he wishes everyone remains healthy and stays safe, otherwise he has little else to say.....
+- Check out the President's July 2020 message!
+As always, he has little else to say.....

 - Buy a 'small' sail boat and sail away, keeping your yacht in B.C.'s coast waters.